Donny Gerrard

-Donald Bradford Gerrard (March 19, 1946 – February 3, 2022), known professionally as Donny Gerrard was a Canadian singer.
-He was a member of the band Skylark in the early 1970s, and in later years performed and recorded as a baritone backup singer for such artists as Mavis Staples.
+Donald Bradford Gerrard (March 19, 1946 – February 3, 2022) was a Canadian singer.
+He was a member of the band Skylark in the early 1970s, and in later years performed and recorded as a baritone backup singer for artists such as Mavis Staples.

 Early life

 Gerrard was born in Vancouver, Canada, on March 19, 1946.
 He began singing as a child and his talents became noticed when he was in high school.
 He and Al Foreman formed a group called "Donny Gerrard and the Checkmates" after the latter heard him sing at church community event in 1961.
 The band performed for three years before breaking up.
 He subsequently had a sojourn in Hawaii with another band, before coming back to Canada and reuniting with Foreman in Night Train Revue as its bassist for the next two years.
 Gerrard later relocated to the United States and started out performing in flash Vegas lounge acts.
 He was also part of a group that disbanded after Floyd Sneed became a member of Three Dog Night.